bingeli1212/nitrile-preview/doc/DOC-diagram.md

     set refx

-# The reset command
+# the reset command

 The 'reset' command reset all parameters to its default value.

-# The exit command
+# the exit command

 The 'exit' command stops the processing of the rest of the instructions and of the instruction.
 It can be used to temporary avoiding some instruction to aid